ScottLogic/blog/_posts/2024-05-03-bunjs-a-fast-rising-star.md

   - typescript
   - NodeJS
   - BunJS
+  - Christmas
 author: wmckenzie
-summary: A festive look at the latest challenger to NodeJS's throne
+summary: A (belated) festive look at the latest challenger to NodeJS's throne
 ---

 <style>